performancecopilot/grafana-pcp/docs/quickstart.rst

 :doc:`datasources/bpftrace` datasources.

 The only required configuration field for each data source is the URL to `pmproxy`_.
-In most cases the default setting of ``http://localhost:44322`` can be used.
+In most cases, the default setting of ``http://localhost:44322`` can be used.
 All other fields can be left to their default values.

 .. note::